MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

 1. Set up a Customer Posting Group

-    1. Select the search for page icon in the top-right corner of the page, enter **Customer Posting Groups**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Customer Posting Groups`, and then choose the related link.

     2. In the **Customer Posting Groups** page, select **+ New**.